 Attach the two T-shaped connecting boards to the back of the X-rail with nuts and screws (M4).
 Then pull the two T-shaped boards to the two ends of X-rail and tighten the screws (Figure 1D).

-Pull the sliders of two Z-rails to the bottom.
 Secure the two T-shaped connecting boards onto the sliders of two Z-rails with screws (M6), respectively (Figure 1D).

-Insert the servo motor into the shaft hold of the gearheadand fasten their flange tightly with screws.
-Then tighten the lock screw of the gearhead to synchronize the shafts of motor and gearhead (Figure 1E).
+Insert the stepping motor into the shaft hole of the gear reducer and screw their flanges together (Figure 1E).

 Secure the connecting ring to the shaft end of the active X-rail with screws (M4).

-Then secure the gearhead to the connecting ring with screws (M4) (Figure 1E).
+Insert the shaft of X-rail into the coupling and fix the gear reducer to the connecting ring with screws (M4).
+Tighten the lock screws of the coupling (Figure 1E).

-Fix the other two servo motors and gearheadsto the active Y-rail and Z-rail using the methods described in steps 1.11–1.12.
+Fix the other two stepping motors and gear reducers to the active Y-rail and Z-rail using the methods described in steps 1.11–1.12.

-Insert the power and control cables of the three servo motors to the power and control ports of their servo drivers, respectively and secure the cables with screws on the driver side.
+Insert the power and control cables of the three stepping motors to the power and control ports of their drivers, respectively and secure the cables with screws on the driver side.

 Assembling the turning table